-UNIX Unigraphics users that store their data and/or applications software on a UNIX server currently use Network File System (NFS) software as the way to share these files.
-They also use NFS to provide access to remote printers and plotters.
+UNIX workstation users that store their data and/or applications software on a UNIX server currently use Network File System (NFS) software as the way to share these files.
+They also use NFS to provide access to remote printers.

-Windows NT workstations use Server Message Block (SMB) as their default method for sharing files, printers and plotters.
+Windows NT workstations use Server Message Block (SMB) as their default method for sharing files and printers.
 There are a variety of alternatives available to allow these two different technologies to work together.